mr7495/arXiv_article_classification/README.md

 ### 2. SciBERT: A Pretrained Language Model for Scientific Text
 **Beltagy, I., Lo, K., and Cohan, A. (2019).
 EMNLP.**

 SciBERT extends BERT by pre-training on 1.14 million scientific papers from Semantic Scholar with a custom scientific vocabulary (scivocab, 30,522 tokens).
 It outperforms general-domain BERT by 1-5% on scientific NLP benchmarks.
-We adopt SciBERT (`allenai/scibert_scivocab_uncased`) as our backbone because its vocabulary better tokenizes domain-specific terminology found in ArXiv abstracts, reducing unknown tokens and improving representation quality.
+We adopt SciBERT (`allenai/scibert_scivocab_uncased`) as our backbone because its vocabulary better tokenizes domain-specific terminology found in arXiv abstracts, reducing unknown tokens and improving representation quality.

 ### 3. How to Fine-Tune BERT for Text Classification
 **Sun, C., Qiu, X., Xu, Y., and Huang, X. (2019).
 CCL.**